wavefrontHQ/docs/pages/doc/proxies_versions.md

 * For details, see the [Wavefront proxy github page](https://github.com/wavefrontHQ/java/releases).
 * For information on earlier changes, see the [Wavefront Proxy Release Notes Archive](proxies_versions_archived.html)

+## Version 5.5

+Use correct default setting for buffer files location.

 ## Version 5.1

 This version includes support for the following new functionality: